Why are we so obsessed with secret identities?

 It’s where I learned to love the sources in my stories, to form real relationships with them, not just mine them for quotes.
 It’s where I learned to write on deadline, dig for an angle, and work with a creative team.

 I was Secret Superhero Me all along.
 I just didn’t see it.
+The journey really had been the important part.
 I was more comfortable hiding behind my secret identity.
 If I wasn’t fully owning my situation, it meant I was never really failing.
 But I shouldn’t have been so afraid to fail in the first place.
 If I wasn’t afraid, and I saw how valuable that job was, I can only imagine what ELSE I could have been learning and doing there.

 I should have been strutting around those sketchy warehouse parties yelling out “I’m the nonfood beat reporter for an amazing niche business publication where I’m gaining valuable skills, a strong reputation, precious relationships, and a way to hone my craft daily [Chugs beer.
 Throws Solo cup forcefully to feet.]!”